 - After any technical changes, reboot the system to ensure everything is working as before.

-- While using equipment like flashlights and smoke detectors, make it a habit to change batteries every now and then.
+- For equipment such as flashlights and smoke detectors, make it a habit to change batteries every now and then.

 - Note down confirmations on the working conditions of timers and photocells.

 - Thoroughly inspect cover plates for any cracks.
 In addition to this, be sure to maintain proper tightness.

 - Regularly replace air filters depending on usage.